CEI-lab/FastRobots-2023/docs/Lab7.md

 If you want to get a head start on Lab 8, try speeding up your robot using your new KF to increase the execution time of your control loop.

+---
+### Additional tasks for 5000-level students

+You're off the hook in this lab.

+---

 ## Write-up

 To demonstrate that you've successfully completed the lab, please upload a brief lab report (<800 words), with code snippets (not included in the word count), photos, and/or videos documenting that everything worked and what you did to make it happen.